slowe/VirtualSky/README.md

 VirtualSky
 ==========

 A browser-based planetarium that can be customised and embedded in web pages.
+See [a live version](http://lcogt.net/virtualsky/) and [customize it to embed on your own site](http://lcogt.net/virtualsky/embed/custom.html).

 Usage
 -----